refractionPOINT/lce_doc/docs/faq.md

 rules were always designed to be forward-deployable.

 When the host is offline, the sensor will keep collecting telemetry and store it locally in a "ring buffer" (which limits the total possible size).
-When the host will get back online, the content of this buffer will be flushed to the cloud where D&R rules will still apply as usual.
+When the host is back online, the content of this buffer will be flushed to the cloud where D&R rules will still apply as usual.

 The same ring buffer is used during normal running of the sensor.
 It holds the full detailed telemetry generated